nf-core/eager/docs/usage.md

 ### `--gatk_hc_emitrefconf`

 If selected GATK HaplotypeCaller, mode for emitting reference confidence calls.
 Options: NONE, BP_RESOLUTION, GVCF.
 Default: GVCF

+### `--gatk_downsample`

+Maximum depth coverage allowed for genotyping before downsampling is turned on.
+Any position with a coverage higher than this value will be randomly downsampled to 250 reads.
+Default: 250

 ### `--freebayes_C`